Evgeneus/Data-Structures-and-Algorithms/README.md

 Most of the problems organized in files by topics.
 In notebooks one can find problems with Leetcode numbers and some useful links to solve the problem.

-- *CrackingTheCodinglnterview Problems.ipynb* contains solutions for the task from "Cracking The Coding lnterview".
+- *CrackingTheCodinglnterview Problems.ipynb* - solutions for the task from "Cracking The Coding lnterview".
-- *Data Structures.ipynb* contains implementation of common datastructures.
+- *Data Structures.ipynb* - implementation of common datastructures.
-- *Sorting-Algos* contains sorting algorithms
+- *Sorting-Algos.ipynb* - sorting algorithms, their pros and cons, useful resources:
+    1. Bubble Sort
+    2. Selection Sort
+    3. Insertion Sort
+    4. Quick Sort
+    5. Merge Sort
+    6. Merge Sort vs Quick Sort